Abusing Power: Animal Farm and Wicked History

 Notes for Teachers

-• The beginning of this unit is focused on a complex historical period; it would take a lifetime to truly understand all the dynamics at play during the Russian Revolution.
+• The beginning of this unit is focused on a complex historical period.
+This is only a brief introduction and does not cover or explain all of the dynamics at play during the Russian Revolution.
 Students need not understand every detail of this time period, but it is wise to emphasize the events and people that appear in Animal Farm.
 Character charts, timelines, and visual anchors will be useful in helping students remember essential details.

 • Animal Farm is a relatively dense text, and students will be expected to read a substantial amount of text each evening for homework.
 It may be useful to review the gist of each chapter with students at the beginning of each chapter as well as to continue to track specific characters as the text progresses.